Banstead War Memorial.

 1. The lead camouflage paint added an estimated 900 pounds to the weight of a Liberator thus increasing fuel consumption.

 2. A number of aircraft on the West Coast had gone missing, often crashing into the woods etc. Camouflage paint on training aircraft was not required and if they were shiny they would stand out easier against the bush should they go down.
-Although of poor quality, this picture shows KK241 airborne from Abbotsford in early 1945.

 Every US manufactured aircraft that came off the assembly line was given a USAAF ser. number. eg: 44-44312.
 There were five locations where the Liberators were made and only two of these locations sent Liberators to 5 OTU.
 The KK241 number was the British/Canadian or RAF/RCAF number.
 This was the only number used by Canada or the UK.
 The code letters were a Unit or 5 OTU use only.
 Officially the RAF and RCAF would have only ever known these aircraft by their KK241 type number.
-Some earlier aircraft were re-coded but Hammond's aircraft never had a second code number; it was only at 5 OTU for 14 days before the crash.
-Official RCAF records show this aircraft in Western Air Command storage from the delivery date from the USA until it was taken on by 5 OTU.

-Chris Weicht, the Commanding officer of the Air Cadet Squadron at Abbotsford, hiked into the mountains in search of the grave in 1982, but could find no sign of it.
+In 1982, Chris Weicht, the Commanding officer of the Air Cadet Squadron at Abbotsford, hiked into the mountains in search of the grave, but could find no sign of it.
 Numerous landslides over the previous 40 years had removed any evidence of the location, and had even brought many pieces of the aircraft down as far as the base camp.
 Chris decided to construct a new monument to the deceased airmen, a feat that was accomplished on June 11, 1983.
 It was constructed on an island in Airplane Creek near the location of the Squadron Leader's camp of 1945.
 The monument is comprised of a complete engine of the aircraft mounted in a vertical position with its base encased in 200 pounds of cement, which had been carried to the site by the Cadets.
 Local stone and other wreckage was placed around the monument.
 A stainless steel plaque was mounted at the base listing the airmen's names and details of the tragedy.
-(Capt Jason White Regional Cadet Air Operations (Pacific) will try and obtain a photograph of this monument) Ottawa Memorial by permission of Commonwealth War Graves Commission.

 Name Rank Service No. Age

-Stanley ALDRIDGE Sergeant1892574 20
+Stanley ALDRIDGE Sergeant 1892574 20

-Albert Eric BROADBENTSergeant 1591260 19
+Albert Eric BROADBENT Sergeant 1591260 19

 John Randall DALE Sergeant 1895153 32